|Con Edison Commercial and Industrial (C&I) Clean Heat Program

 To achieve New York State’s goals for a low carbon future, NYSERDA and the New York electric utilities have partnered to offer a range of initiatives to make heat pumps more affordable and accessible.
-Through the program, Con-Edison offers customers incentives to reduce the upfront costs of Air-Source Heat Pumps and Ground-Source Heat Pumps for both space heating and cooling as well as for Heat Pump Water Heaters for water heating.
+Through the program, Con Edison offers customers incentives to reduce the upfront costs of Air-Source Heat Pumps (ASHPs) and Ground-Source Heat Pumps (GSHPs) for both space heating and cooling as well as for Heat Pump Water Heaters for water heating.

-- Con Edison Commercial customers, over 100 kW average peak demand on a rolling 12-month basis who pay into the EE tracker are eligible for C&I Clean Heat incentives, excluding Multifamily buildings.
+- Con Edison Commercial customers with average peak demand over 100 kW on a rolling 12-month basis are eligible for C&I Clean Heat incentives, excluding Multifamily buildings.
 Commercial customers between 100-300 kW may also choose to participate with Con Edison through the Small to Medium Business (SMB) track of the NYS Clean Heat Program.

 - The Con Edison customer of record listed on the application is a directly metered commercial or industrial customer.